 Your spouse wants a divorce, so you may want to get back at them by removing them from insurance, health coverage, and other policies.
 Don’t do it!

 Avoid the desire to get revenge in ways that are aimed at hurting your spouse.
 If something happens you could be found liable for charges and expenses.
 There are certain policies that can only be activated during specific times of year, so you could have to pay for this mistake a long time.

 It’s common to be angry, but don’t lash out.
 It only causes more problems.

-A legal argument during a divorce costs thousands of dollars in lawyer fees, no matter how minor the issue is.
+Arguments during a divorce can cost thousands of dollars in lawyer fees, no matter how minor the issue is.
 Think about that and save those disputes for things that really matter!

-If you’re arguing about something that costs $20, or even $200, why bother with the legal fees?
-Save your money and buy yourself another one.
-Save the serious legal issues for things that matter, like childcare, alimony, your home, or other major valuables.
+If you’re arguing about something that costs $20, or even $200?
+Save money on attorney fees and buy yourself another one.
+Save the serious legal issues for things that matter, like child custody, child support, alimony, your home, or other major valuables.

 If you’re in a custody dispute, it is quite tempting to simply take the kids and go.
 After all, they are your kids, so you can’t get in trouble, right?

 Taking the kids and disappearing – even if you contact your spouse later with your address – can only hurt your case during a custody discussion.
 You need to control your emotions, be as rational and respectful as possible, and make your best case to the judge.

 If you can be described as “kidnapping” the kids or trying to keep your spouse away, the judge is less likely to trust you with full custody or a strong visitation schedule.